Windsurf foiling & wing foiling – aren’t they more or less the same thing?

 With both windfoiling and wing foiling you’re aiming to pump the foil in tandem with your power source to lift and fly as early as possible.
 Unlike fin technique, however, foil pumping is an up and down motion.
 If you tried to push laterally against a foil it wouldn’t engage and you’d be perpetually stuck to the water.

 Foil pumping technique is a little like ollying a skateboard.
 Riders should be aiming to rock backwards before reversing the process towards the board’s nose whilst aiming to slightly unweight.
 It needs to be fairly vigorous and done with your wing or windsurf sail also being pumped.
+The video below shows the foil pumping technique in motion.

 In traditional windsurfing you can also pump your sail which means sheeting in and out (again, pretty vigorously – especially if you want to plane early).
 In contrast pumping a windsurf sail to foil up should be more of a rowing action as riders aim to time this with those ollying movements mentioned above.